Luzefiru/tailwind-config-generator/README.md

 ## TODO

 1. Create a function to import colors from an existing `tailwind.config.js` file.
-2. Add backend server data persistence.
+2. Add backend server data persistence with Express.
 3. Create a gallery to share color systems with other users.